 Nicotine is only one of more than 4,000 chemicals, many of which are poisonous, found in the smoke from tobacco products.
 Not only is it harmful, its residues can often remain in a household for years if not treated correctly.
 This damages walls, floor coverings, roof surfaces, cupboards and fixtures, furniture and much more.
 Visible staining on surfaces is easily transferable to humans and absorbed into our bodies by odor vapor and direct contact, where the health effects on non smokers or small children can be devastating.
 Nicotine is naturally an oily substance that has the ability to retain moisture, making it very difficult to remove.
 Cleaning up nicotine and residues left in a residence present a toxic and hazardous problem for any residents, the property structure and any contents inside the residence.

 Cleaning a house after a smoker is no easy feat.
-The scent and residues stick to every surface, leaving them sticky, yellowed, and unappealing to anyone who gives smoking 1them a second glance.
+The scent and residues stick to every surface, leaving them sticky, yellowed, and unappealing to anyone who gives them a second glance.
 No surface is safe when there is smoke in the air, as it often stays in porous layers in carpets, drapes, furniture, walls, ceilings and even windows.
 To simply paint over the contamination after a basic wash down would create more problems as the nicotine smoke residue will permeate through the paint and also cause problems with paint adherence to the walls or ceiling.
 The results would be a property with paint stain damage or discolouration and severe odor contamination, where toxic chemicals would still be present.
 As for the “softer” things in the home, such as upholstery, bedding, window coverings, and clothes will need special attention, as they absorb odors well and are often easily damaged.
 It is not unusual for them to be difficult to restore and they may even require outside specialists.

 And of course each of these surfaces must be treated differently in order to get all the residues and odors out.
 In a study done by UCLA and California Apartment Association, the findings suggested that a two bedroom apartment inhabited by a heavy smoker could cost $8,000 or more in repairs.
 A similar study done by Kennedy Restoration Co. found that a similar unit could cost up to $15,000 to repair.
 In short, it’s not cheap to repair a home after a smoker has left their sticky mark.